pomdtr/sunbeam/docs/developer-guide/script-extensions.md

   - Displaying markdown or ANSI text using the `detail` view
   - Dynamically generate items using the `reload` property of the `list` view
   - Interact with remote extension using http requests

+This section of the documentation is still a work in progress, but you can already check out the [existing extensions](https://github.com/pomdtr/sunbeam/tree/main/catalog) to see what's possible.